peteroupc/peteroupc.github.io/random.md

 <a id=Bays_ndash_Durham_Shuffle></a>
 ### Bays&ndash;Durham Shuffle

-The Bays&ndash;Durham shuffle extends a PRNG's period (minimum size of a "random" number cycle) by giving it a bigger state.
+The Bays&ndash;Durham shuffle extends a PRNG's period (maximum size of a "random" number cycle) by giving it a bigger state.
 Generally, for a size of `tablesize`, the period is extended to about the number of ways to arrange a list of size `tablesize`.
 The following describes the Bays&ndash;Durham shuffle with a size of `tablesize`.
 (C++'s `shuffle_order_engine` implements something similar to the shuffle described below.)
 For PRNGs that output 32- or 64-bit integers 0 or greater, a `tablesize` of 256, 512, or 1024 is suggested.

 - To initialize, fill a list with as many numbers from the PRNG as `tablesize`, then set `k` to another number from the PRNG.
 - For each "random" number, take the entry at position (`k` % `tablesize`) in the list, where '%' is the remainder operator and positions start at 0, then set `k` to that entry, then replace the entry at that position with a new number from the PRNG, then output `k`.